 If you're going to be brutally honest, it helps to also be exceedingly kind and polite about it - and to offer concrete solutions.

-Communicating carefully with each student, he acknowledged each person's efforts and strengths while also offering strongly suggestions for each.
+Communicating carefully with each student, he acknowledged each person's efforts and strengths while also offering strongly worded suggestions for each.

 First to perform was Haeun Moon, who played Waxman's "Carman Fantasie" with energy and a nice variety of articulations.
 She took off at an extremely fast pace near the end of the piece, a thrilling but slightly dangerous-feeling ride through tricky terrain.